waymarkedtrails/waymarked-trails-site/django/helppages/hiking_about.en.rst

 Note that on top of this network there are a number of national and regional routes which are shown in the normal way.

-For more information about tagging hiking paths in Switzerland in OSM see: `Swiss Hiking Network on the OSM Wiki`_.
+For more information about tagging hiking paths in Switzerland in OSM see: `Swiss hiking network on the OSM wiki`_.

 United Kingdom
 ==============